alexwlchan/alexwlchan.net/src/_drafts/redacting-pdfs.md

 If the boxes were separate – could they be removed?

-If they could be removed – would you see the redacted information?
+If they were removed – would you see the redacted information?

-Obviously, I had to try.
+Obviously, I had to check.

   {% separator "shhhh.svg" %}

 I know you can pull apart PDF documents with advanced PDF editors like [Adobe Acrobat Pro][acrobat], but I don't know how to use any of those programs.
 I did download a free trial and play around, but I didn't get anywhere useful.

-I also know you can manipulate PDFs in Python, which I've done before.
+I also know you can manipulate PDFs in Python, which I've done a couple of times before.
 I found a blog post with some Python for [extracting all the images from a PDF][external_post], which I adapted into [my own script][own_script].
 I ran my script over the legal documents, and to my horror, it produced a bunch of images that should have been redacted.
 And if I could do it, so could somebody else.